-Full List: Properties Simba Chikore Is Demanding From Bona Mugabe
+Full List: Simba Seeks Equal Share Of Properties Acquired During Marriage To Bona Mugabe

 - Stand 1837 Chishawasha valued at US$87 000.

 - Mwenewazvo/Sigaro farm of 873 hectares plus cash of US$760 000 in a bag removed by Ms Mugabe from their residence.

-In addition, the sum of US$129 000 that Chikore says he gave to Ms Mugabe for farm sales.
+- The sum of US$129 000 that Chikore says he gave to Ms Mugabe for farm sales.

 - Range Rover Autobiography $140 000